gwenily/gwenilys-list/readme.md

 This list is a collection of things I use, think are useful, cool, or neat.
 I made it to both shine light on things that deserve more attention, and to provide peers with a useful list of tutorials, services, and tools.

 ## How do I use it?
 Some items could easily fit in more than one category.
-Use `Ctrl + F` (or `Cmd + F` on macOS).
+Use `Ctrl + F` (or `Cmd + F` on macOS) to find what you're looking for.
 Items are in no particular order.
 If you find something interesting, use middle click (open in new tab) to avoid losing this page.

 ## Contents
 - [General Piracy](#general-piracy)